Qiskit/qiskit/docs/how_to/use_sampler.rst

 Probability distribution with binary outputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you prefer to see the outputs as binary strings instead of decimal, you can use the :meth:`~qiskit.result.QuasiDistribution.binary_probabilities` method.
+If you prefer to see the outputs as binary strings instead of decimals, you can use the :meth:`~qiskit.result.QuasiDistribution.binary_probabilities` method.

 .. testcode::